Santomassimo85/bookAdvisorCLI/README.md

 ## a.
 Application Overview and Functionality

 **BookAdvisor** is a command-line application (CLI) written in Java.
-It allows users to search for books online using the public OpenLibrary API, view book information, and manage a personal library saved to a file.
+It enables users to search for books online using the OpenLibrary API, view detailed book information, and manage a personal library stored locally.

 ### Main Features:

-- Enter a keyword to search for books.
+- Search for books by keyword.
-- Display the top 10 results with title and author.
+- Display the top 10 results with title, author, and publication year.
+- View detailed information for a selected book.
-- Option to save a book to the personal library (saved in `library.txt`).
+- Save books to a personal library (`library.txt`).
-- View the saved library.
+- List all books in the saved library.
-- Remove a book from the library.
+- Remove individual books from the library.
-- Completely clear the library.
+- Clear the entire library.

 ---